You need the very best option available to you today, not years from now

 Roswell Park researchers were among the first to recognize that multiple myeloma can be attacked effectively with treatments that disrupt the microenvironment that allows the myeloma cells to grow.
 By developing new treatments that focus on the immune system and the microenvironment rather than just the cancer cell itself, we hope to improve survival rates and spare patients the side effects of chemotherapy.
 Specifically, we are trying to better understand the interaction between myeloma cells and the bone marrow environment, so we can develop a more powerful way to attack myeloma cells — not directly, but through the “soil” in which they grow.

-- We’re identifying new targets (genes or proteins in the myeloma cells) so we can develop treatments aimed at those targets.
+- We’re identifying new targets (genes or proteins in the myeloma and surrounding immune cells) so we can develop treatments aimed at those targets.

 - We’re finding better ways to detect small amounts of disease that remain after treatment, which can stand in the way of a cure.